Nifalu/ba-thesis/typst_thesis/content/implementation/coordinator.typ

 As seen in @structure and looked at in more detail in @canalyser, the _ComponentAnalyser_ directly updates the _CANBus_ whenever it found a new message.
 Therefore by just running the _ComponentAnalyser_ in the first phase, the _CANBus_ is already populated with all messages that were produced by the components given unconstrained inputs.

 - *Phase II*: Symbolically execute all components which are not marked as _analysed_ a second time.
 This time with the inputs available in the _CANBus_.
-The `analyse()` method will set components as _not analysed_ if they can consume a message that was just produced.
+Components can be set to _not analysed_ during the analysis step described in @im-canbuswrite4.
 Therefore, components can potentially be analysed many times before the algorithm terminates.
 Note that the `generate_input_combination()` function @th-analysing-loop is moved inside the `analyse()` method.

 #listing(caption: [Simplified view of phase II of the `Coordinator`])[
   ```python